Pratted/keylight/README.md

 # keylight
-Change the backlit keyboard on a MacBook Pro from the command line
+Turn the backlit keyboard for a MacBook Pro on/off from the command line.
+I only tested this on my 2015 MBP.

 ## Instructions
 This is a simple wrapper script I'm running on linux.
 Just place keylight somewhere in $PATH.